ajslater/picopt/README.md

 Some near recent binaries for Windows and Debian x86 [can be found here](https://mozjpeg.codelove.de/binaries.html).
 Most Linux distributions still require a more manual install as elucidated here on [Casey Hoffer's blog](https://www.caseyhofford.com/2019/05/01/improved-image-compression-install-mozjpeg-on-ubuntu-server/)

-#### oxipng

-oxipng is a newer, maintained fork of optipng.
-Unfortunately it isn't packaged for many Linuxes, but it has easily downloaded binary installs at the [Github Oxipng Release Page](https://github.com/shssoichiro/oxipng/releases)

-### optipng

-optipng is frequently packaged and you may install it with homebrew, apt-get or yum. oxipng tends to give better results.

 #### pngout

-pngout is a compression tool that can be used by itself or for small extra compression after running oxipng or optipng.
+pngout is a compression tool that can be used for small extra compression.
 It does not run on 16 bit PNGs.

 It can be installed on macOS with: